Florin-Popescu/avarice-unofficial/README.md

     - ATmega3208, ATmega4808, ATmega4809
     - ATmega16a4u
     - ATtiny402, ATtiny412, ATtiny814
 - Added support for UPDI.
+This is very similar to PDI but:
+	- communication is done over one bidirectional wire
-This is basically one-wire PDI with a few changes to the initialization sequence, but needs a separate device descriptor type.
+	- initialization sequence is different, needs a separate device descriptor type
+	- different access requirements for some memory regions (e.g. flash cannot be read byte by byte)
 - Updated device descriptor generator to Python3 syntax

 ## Supporting new stuff